Day 1, 16:00, Boston

 Her lips tugged upwards in a half-smile and she broke out of his hold to retrieve the remaining cartons off the floor.
 Quinn completed her routine of double-locking every possible entrance to the room, including the miniature bathroom window before settling on the bed.
 He ran a hand over his eyes, finding the light in the room increasingly bright with every passing minute.
 Sleep sounded perfect right about now.

-The rustling of plastic and thud of objects hitting a plastic container told him that his soulmate was dumping the remaining trash in the bathroom.
+The rustling of plastic and sound of objects hitting a container told him that his soulmate was dumping the trash in the bathroom.
 He kept his eyes shut but sighed with satisfaction as the light dimmed behind his eyelids.
 Rashel had switched off the lights and according to the rustle of denim, was also removing clothes.

 He forced himself not to think about that aspect as she finally came into bed.
 The cheap mattress sagged under her weight and he instinctively felt the presence of wood in her hand.
 He smirked in the dimness.
-She truly was a hunter through and through.
+Truly a hunter through and through.
 Never caught unprepared.

 After getting comfortable in the thin sheets with her head nestled against the headboard and a pillow in her back, Rashel again probed the soulmate link.
 I'm keeping watch first.
 I'll wake you later.

-Suit yourself, he replied drowsily, but I'm telling you, nothing will happen.
+Suit yourself, he replied, but I'm telling you, nothing will happen.
 This place is as far as incognito will go.

-Your confidence knows no bounds.
+Your confidence has no bounds.
 She was silent for a couple of minutes.
 Then…you know those shorts you found are unbelievably tight?

 He just grinned into his pillow and let himself drift off.